-The systematic development of the concept of parallel modes in music notation is restricted to single-tritone classical modes and to double-tritone, non-classical modes identified by the terms "melodic" and "harmonic" that share with classical modes the properties of seven notes and no adjacent half tone.
+The systematic development of the concept of parallel modes in music notation is restricted to single-tritone classical modes and to double-tritone, non-classical modes identified by the terms

+"melodic" and "harmonic" that share with classical modes the properties of seven notes and no adjacent half tones.
+Classical modes were covered in the previous chapter.
+We now turn to these two kinds of non-classical modes.